0x00000042/wa-gun-law-summary/2020_WA_Gun_Laws.md

 In my opinion, no. I do not believe a lower meets the definition of a *firearm* under state definition RCW [9.41.010](https://apps.leg.wa.gov/rcw/default.aspx?cite=9.41.010) part (11).
 If true, this means it's not subject to state *firearm* laws, including universal background checks.

-**However**, it is still safest for your legal future to transfer a lower through an FFL just as you would any other firearm and I highly advise speaking with a personal lawyer before deciding to transfer lowers without a background check.
+**However, I highly advise speaking with a personal lawyer before deciding to transfer lowers without a background check**.
+It is still safest for your legal future to transfer a lower through an FFL just as you would any other firearm.
 A lower is still a *firearm* under federal law, and while federal law does not require background checks for firearm transfers between residents of the same state, I would not rely on others to understand the distinction between federal and state definitions and where one applies versus the other.

 ## Interstate Transfers